davidtkramer/factory-workshop/README.md

 - dynamic arguments using splat `*` and double-splat `**`
 - acquiring an object's class with `self.class`
 - using `method_missing` to hook into Ruby's method lookup chain
-- using proxy classes to enable context-dependent functionality like traits
+- using proxy classes to enable context-aware DSLs like traits

 By the end of the workshop, developers will build a working data factory that supports traits and attribute overrides: